Alcohol in Nepal

-Traditionally, in the group of Matwali, males are allowed to drink freely while women are somewhat restricted to use alcohol.
+Traditionally, Matwali men are allowed to drink freely while women are somewhat restricted from the open consumption of alcohol despite playing an instrumental role in the preparation of the beverage.

 History

 In Hindu culture, alcohol is often described as Soma.
-In the epic of Ramayana and Mahabharata, there are mentions of drinking alcohol by god and goddesses as a recreational food.
-In ancient and medieval Nepal, the Kirats, Shakyas, Lichhavis, etc. had already made a trade relationship with Tibet, India, and China from where drinking culture probably entered Nepal.
-The Lele inscription of Shivadev I and Amshuverma dated 526 AD mentioned alcohol as Paniyagosthi.
-In the inscription of Jayalambha dated 413AD, the word Karanapuja is used referring to the alcohol; the inscription was found near Pashupatinath Temple.
+In the epic of Ramayana and Mahabharata, there are mentions of drinking alcohol by gods and goddesses as a recreational food.
+In ancient and medieval Nepal, the Kirats, Shakyas, Lichhavis, etc. had already formed a trade relationship with Tibet, India, and China from whence drinking culture probably entered Nepal.
+The Lele inscription of Shivadeva I and Amshuverma dated 526 AD mentioned alcohol as Paniyagosthi.
+In the inscription of Jayalambha dated 413 AD, the word Karanapuja is used referring to the alcohol; the inscription was found near Pashupatinath Temple.

 The Christian Father Ippolito Desideri, who travelled Nepal about 1720, had a written account of a pungent-smelling liquor made from millet.
 He also mentions arac, a drink made from wheat or rice.

-In modern Nepal, the Maluki Aain of 1854 categorically classified Nepalese society into five categories.
+In modern Nepal, the Maluki Ain of 1854 categorically classified Nepalese society into five categories.
 One of them was the Tagadhari who were not allowed to drink, while the remaining four were allowed to drink.
-In the modern constitution, however, there is no such distinction and everyone is equally allowed to use alcohol-based on their personal preference.
+In the modern constitution, however, there is no such distinction and everyone is equally allowed to use alcohol according to their personal preference.